-Kim Dixon: Well, I had the joy of watching very, very young Kandula learn life.
-For instance, one of the greatest things I've ever seen in my entire career was him learning how to use his trunk.
-So, he extended his trunk and wrapped it around one of the bars of the enclosure and then put his trunk in his mouth.
+Kim Dixon: So he extended his trunk and wrapped it around one of the bars of the enclosure, and then put his trunk in his mouth.
 And then was completely baffled by the fact that he couldn't move.

-And just watching his ears as I could see him, thinking through the process and trying to figure out why he was stuck.
-And eventually Shanthi came over and kind of gently moved him to the side so he could figure out, you don't do that.
+Kim Dixon: And just watching his ears because I could see him thinking through the process and trying to figure out why he was stuck.
+And eventually, Shanthi came over and kind of gently moved him to the side so he could figure out you don't do that.
 You get yourself stuck that way.

-Lizzie Peabody: It was a great gig.
-Kim loved being alone with the elephants for hours.
-Nobody else around.
+Lizzie: It was a great gig.
+Kim loved being alone with the elephants for hours, nobody else around.
 But one night that changed.
 This is what Kim remembers.